gordonjun2/AConvNet-FUSAR/README.md

 ### Target Classification Using the Deep Convolutional Networks for SAR Images

 This repository is reproduced-implementation of AConvNet which recognize target from MSTAR dataset.
 You can see the official implementation of the author at [MSTAR-AConvNet](https://github.com/fudanxu/MSTAR-AConvNet).
+For the PyTorch version, refer to [AConvNet-pytorch](https://github.com/jangsoopark/AConvNet-pytorch).

 ## Dataset

+This repository uses AConvNet on [FUSAR-Ship Dataset version 1.0](https://emwlab.fudan.edu.cn/resources/) dataset.
+For MSTAR dataset usage, refer to the original repository [here](https://github.com/jangsoopark/AConvNet-pytorch).

 ### MSTAR (Moving and Stationary Target Acquisition and Recognition) Database